yearn/yearn-vaults-v3/TECH_SPEC.md

 The account that manages roles is a single account, set in `role_manager`.

 This role_manager can be an EOA, a multi-sig or a Governance contract that relays calls.

+The `role_manager` can also update the vaults name and symbol as well as give out the vaults Roles.

 ### Strategy Management
 This responsibility is taken by callers with ADD_STRATEGY_MANAGER, REVOKE_STRATEGY_MANAGER and FORCE_REVOKE_MANAGER roles